Skip to main content

 • We offer a special discount for Audubon members.

-• A limited number of confidential, partial scholarships are available; ask our Camp Coordinators for details.
+• A limited number of confidential, scholarships are available; use this form to apply.

 What Participants Say